fpco/applied-haskell/overview.md

 * Useful for single-file code
 * Nicely portable, just needs Stack
-* We'll use it a lot today
+* We'll use it a lot in this course

 ### Stack script example